exercism/deprecated-mentors/tracks/ruby/exercises/acronym/readme.md

   , followed by operations to find the first letters.
   Variation: first `gsub` or `tr` the non-space delimiters, then `split`

-In all these cases: point to String#scan.
+In all these cases: don't approve solutions with `split`, point to String#scan.
 * The first use of `scan` mostly is a scan for full words.
 That's a perfect moment to show the power of `scan`: when it returns the first letters only, it will save a few operations.
 * As this exercise is not about Regular Expressions, it's recommended to